-How to clear Google Chrome Cache and Cookie Information
+How to Clear Google Chrome Cache and Cookie Information

 In addition to clearing the cache, you can optionally clear cookie information which stores settings for a website, Information about your Sign-ins to different websites, past website visits information, your internet browsing activity, etc.

-Steps to clear cache in Google Chrome
+Steps to Clear Cache in Google Chrome

 • Launch Google Chrome and Click on Three vertical dots in the top right-hand corner of the browser.

-• Click on More Tools then click on Clear browsing data.
+• Click on More Tools, then click on Clear browsing data.

 Press Ctrl + Shift + delete to launch Clear browsing data page in Google Chrome.